-Its beautiful hexagonal square, the heart of the city, is well-known and studied in the most important Faculties of Architecture and by the most eminent urban planners, as well as the entire urban grid that radiates around it.
+Its beautiful hexagonal square, the heart of the city, is well-known and studied in the most important Schools of Architecture and by the most eminent urban planners, as well as the entire urban grid that radiates around it.
 A huge monumental bronze statue, a work by the Turkish artist Murat Cura, stands in the middle of the square.
 The sculpture, an integral part of a big sundial realized under the advice of Professor Giovanni Brinch, symbolizes Time and depicts a kneeling man enclosed within a series of circles as in an Armillary Sphere that traps him ineluctably in his time.

 The plan of the city, called “ad exagonum”, was designed by the Prince himself, and carved by the architect Friar Michele da Ferla on a slab of slate which is still preserved in the Town Hall.
 Carlo Maria Carafa, after helping the population exhausted by the earthquake, laid the foundation stone of the new town during a great ceremony, attended by nobles and religious.
 It was April 18, 1693.

-A bronze statue of the Prince of Butera welcomes the visitors in the beautiful hexagonal square of Grammichele.
+A bronze statue of the Prince of Butera welcomes visitors in the beautiful hexagonal square of Grammichele.
 The sculpture is placed on a base made up of a series of steps symbolizing the virtues of knowledge: philosophy, religion, science, politics, literature and art.
 The monument is a tribute to Carafa’s love for knowledge.
 Its author, Paul Guarrera, has represented the city founder while going down a stairs leading to the heart of the city.
 Looking closely, you can see that the left leg seems to rest still on Occhiolà, followed by a void symbolizing the earthquake and representing the past that can not return anymore, while the right leg is already stretched to the stairs leading to the new city, representing the future.
 At the foot of the stairs, a bronze plaque commemorates the edict pronounced by the Prince on the occasion of the laying of the first stone.